Security tight in Dhaka as Bangladesh prepares to vote

-DHAKA, Bangladesh (AP) — As Bangladeshis get set for Sunday’s parliamentary elections, there are fears that violence and intimidation could keep many voters away.
+DHAKA, Bangladesh (AP) — As Bangladeshis get set for Sunday’s parliamentary elections, there are fears that violence and intimidation could keep many away from the polls, including two opposition candidates who said police had barricaded them inside their homes.

-The decade-long tenure of Prime Minister Sheikh Hasina, whose ruling party hopes to retain power in the elections, has been marred by allegations of mass arrests and jailing of activists and critics, forced disappearances and extrajudicial killings.
+Under the decade-long leadership of Sheikh Hasina, whose ruling party hopes to retain power in Sunday’s vote, Bangladesh’s economy has grown by more than 6 percent annually, lifting millions out of extreme poverty.

-Zahiruddin Swapan, a lawmaker from the opposition Bangladesh Nationalist Party, said Friday that security officials cordoned off his house, preventing him from campaigning.
-Sheikh Farid Ahmed, another BNP candidate, said Saturday that police and ruling party activists had taken positions around his compound.
+Hasina, 71, has been internationally lauded for sheltering the more than 700,000 Rohingya Muslim refugees who streamed across the border into Bangladesh to flee what many call a genocidal campaign by the military in their native Myanmar.

-The BNP led the campaign for the deployment of over 600,000 soldiers, border patrol, paramilitary and police officers who have fanned out across the country in advance of the elections.
+At home, she’s developed a strong persona as an iron lady after her fierce response to a 2016 attack by radical Islamists on a cafe in Dhaka’s diplomatic quarter in which 20 hostages, including 17 foreigners, were killed.

 Most Read Nation & World Stories